How can EOP benefit a student?

 How do students sign up for classes?

-- Students already in EOP, SSS, CAMP or September Scholars sign up by working with their Academic Counselor
+- Students already in EOP, SSS, or CAMP sign up by working with their Academic Counselor

 - For students not in these programs, there is a waiting list system.
 Please come by our offices in Waldo Hall room 337 to learn more.